falconry/falcon/docs/api/multipart.rst

             form = req.get_media()
             for part in form:
                 if part.content_type == 'application/json':
-                    # TODO: Body part is a JSON document, do something useful with it
+                    # Body part is a JSON document, do something useful with it
                     resp.media = part.get_media()
                 elif part.name == 'datafile':
                     while True: